LeToNode/Play2.0-CN-doc/scalaGuide/main/http/ScalaActions.md

 ## Simple results

-For now we are just interested by simple results: An HTTP result with a status code, a set of HTTP headers and a body to be sent to the web client.
+For now we are just interested in simple results: An HTTP result with a status code, a set of HTTP headers and a body to be sent to the web client.

 These results are defined by `play.api.mvc.SimpleResult`: